jonasgwt/ChargeEV/README.md

 While apps on the market show EV chargers locations, it does not enable users to add their chargers and rent them out.
 With outdoor chargers costing up to $15000, some users might be unwilling to install them.
-Additionally, in rural areas, there might be a lack of charging stations, and thus users will be able to share With EV chargers with solar panels, hosts may be willing to charge lower prices than firms.
+Additionally, in rural areas, there might be a lack of charging stations, and thus users will be able to share.

 ### Key Features